Thank you for your support!

 Please note Rev. Brock’s new email address: You can email him for an appointment at email@example.com.

 We are so happy and grateful that Rev. Brock is officially joining our community as a member of our ministry team!

 WE ALSO CONTINUE TO OFFER THE FOLLOWING…

-On Mondays, Wednesdays, and Fridays, I am holding a Daily Word/guided meditation.
+On Tuesdays and Thursdays, (please note the change of days), we hold a Daily Word/guided meditation at noon.
 This lasts for 15 minutes and is always held at the same link listed above and below (again, you will need the passcode–941321–to enter):